-- Only students can nominate staff members. - Students decide who is shortlisted for each award. - Students lead in the organising and presentation of the event. - Programme Reps are also eligible to win Programme Rep of the year for each Faculty at the awards.
+-Only students can nominate staff members -Students sit on the board that discuss the nominees and winners -Students assist and lead in the organising and presentation of the event For the first time, this year Programme Reps will also be eligible to receive awards!

-For more information and to nominate (once they are open) go to greenwichsu.co.uk/slta.
+This is still being finalised so we don't know what the categories are yet, but the best Reps from each faculty will receive awards for their hard work.
+For more information and to nominate (once they are open) go to www.suug.co.uk/slta